 Repton was born in 1752 in Bury St. Edmunds, Suffolk, the very year that Saling Grove was built.
 After a few years of career stop starts, he set himself up as a landscape gardener.
 He went on to design several hundred English landscapes and gardens becoming a worthy successor to the great Capability Brown.

 His work can be seen at Sherringham Park in Norfolk, Woburn Abbey in Bedfordshire, Uppark House in West Sussex and many more.

-Follow our blog and website for more information about 2018 exhibition, gallery talks and study days.
+Follow our website for more information about 2018 exhibitions, talks and study days.